pereznetworks/TD-Project9/README.md

           placed the key in config.js that exports an object, flickr.apikey

-          place reference to config.js in the repo's .gitignore
+          place reference to config.js in the repo's .gitignore under...
-          under
           # TD-Project9 specific directories and files
           project9-gallery-app/data/config.js